ocean-data-factory-sweden/kso/README.md

 ## Starting a new project
-If you will work on a new project you will need to:
+To start a new project you will need to:
 1. Create initial information for the database: Input the information about the underwater footage files, sites and species of interest.
 You can use a [template of the csv files](https://drive.google.com/file/d/1PZGRoSY_UpyLfMhRphMUMwDXw4yx1_Fn/view?usp=sharing) and move the directory to the "db_starter" folder.
 2. Link your footage to the database: You will need files of underwater footage to run this system.
 You can [download some samples](https://drive.google.com/drive/folders/1t2ce8euh3SEU2I8uhiZN1Tu-76ZDqB6w?usp=sharing) and move them to `db_starter`.
-You can also store your own files and specify their directory in the tutorials.
+You can also store your own files and specify their directory in the notebooks.

+Please remember the format of the underwater media is standardised (typically .mp4 or .jpg) and the associated metadata captured in three CSV files (“movies”, “sites” and “species”) should follow the [Darwin Core standards (DwC)](https://dwc.tdwg.org/simple/).

 ## Developer instructions
 If you would like to expand and improve the KSO capabilities, please follow the instructions above to set the project up on your local computer.